earogov/ordset/README.md

 - Now you can update IDEA modules definition with button `Reload All BSP Projects` on `bsp` toolbar.
 Syntax highlight will be also available in `build.sc` file (Mill build configuration).

-Note: project restart may be required for the changes to take effect.
+Note, project restart may be required for the changes to take effect.

 ### Copyright and License